-BREEDING THE BEST LABRADORS FOR OVER THREE GENERATIONS
+BREEDING THE BEST LABRADORS FOR OVER 30 YEARS

 Personally selected by our owner Cathy Greene, the Labradors of Cabin Creek Labs are award winning.
 Cathy has successfully bred two Champion Trackers having a pass rate of three percent.
 Cabin Creek Labs strives to produce only happy and healthy puppies, done only for the love of the breed!

 At Cabin Creeks Labs, each litter is an event and is looked forward to with much anticipation.
 As a small breeder, we have never lost sight of the commitment to our animals.
 We have been working with our lines for over 8 generations and we know that our Labradors are another family member you will love and cherish for a decade and more.

 Here at Cabin Creek, on our 16-acre farm, our Labradors are an intricate and vital part of our daily lives.
 They are true members of the family.

 Our interests lie in the Breed ring and also the Agility ring.
 No expense is ever spared: we feed only the best foods and give our dogs the best medical care possible.

 Cathy Greene, owner and head breeder of Cabin Creek Labs has been living and breathing Labradors for over 25 years.
 She personally selects each pairing in accordance with her

 AKC Breeder of Merit status.